*Updated January 23, 2019. This post originally appeared on January 22, 2014.*

 Campaign Monitor’s templates are pretty awesome.
 You get the desktop version and the mobile version too.
 The best part about it is you know that it’ll look good on all the current email platforms.
 Thanks for making the challenging aspect of email design much easier!

-So, back to the responsive side of things – was there a particular motivation for adding media queries to your designs?
+Back to the responsive side of things, was there a particular motivation for adding media queries to your designs?

 In your opinion, what makes a successful email design?

 1. Communicate clearly with a stellar subject line